mspncp/gosu-wiki/To Do.md

   * Release 0.8.0a2 --pre
   * Fork Gosu.tmbundle into its own git repository
   * Fork website into its own git repository
-  * Fork RubyGosu.app into its own git repository
   * Fix Gosu::Font(…default, 20) with italics on Windows (see forum thread)
   * Add more #inspect strings (easier to use with irb/Pry)
   * Until first public version (which may break C++)…